Looks like your cart is empty. Compare Travel Backpacks

 Heck, you’re paying for that space, you might as well use it.

-At first, Sky Train’s nylon fabric with a weatherproof coating is water-resistant.
+When you first buy it, Sky Train’s nylon fabric with a weatherproof coating is water-resistant.
 But that water-resistance quickly wears off with repeated use and under the tough situations commonly found on the road.

 The last thing you want is your backpack’s water-resistance to flake off when you’re on the other side of the world.